rohanlolm/Learning-Classifier-System/README.md

 ### Datafile_Names:
 - `is_mux`: Enable to 1 if using Multiplexer data set.
 Else 0
-- `heuristics`: Enable to 1 to use heuristic data compression with Rake data.
-Recommended.
-- `is_port`: Enable to 1 if using Port Dataset Else 0
 - `input_datafilename`: Name of input data set.
 Typically a `.CSV` file
 - `training_filename`:  An output plaintext file is generated through the data parser containing training data.
 This is the name of the created file.
 - `validation_filename`:An output plaintext file is generated through the data parser containing  validation data.
 This is the name of the created file.